Section I independent school — the platform drafts your pack | EHCP Clarity

 School fees including all add-ons (lunch, after-school, transport, residential element if applicable).
 Get this in writing from the school.

-LA's alternative cost
+local authority's alternative cost

 Cost difference